sleibman/health-plan-stats/README.md

 ```
 Note: Installation and configuration of plotly and plotly.figure_factory are beyond the scope of this README file.

-...and for more, just for fun, here's a plot with SLCSP rates for all ZIP codes in the zips.csv file that have counties
+...and for more, just for fun, here's a plot with SLCSP rates for all counties in the zips.csv file that have an
-with unambiguous data.
-Done with a little more DataFrame manipulation and
+unambiguous SLCSP.
+Done with a little more DataFrame manipulation and then plotting by running:
 ```
 import plotly.figure_factory as ff results_df = slcsp.process_rates(None, plans_df, zips_df)